 Automations are the set of instructions you give the bot.
-You tell the bot what to look for, what to filter out, what decisions to make, and what actions to take if an opportunity presents itself.
+You tell the bot what to look for, what to filter out, and what decisions to make.

 There are three automation types available to maximize flexibility inside a bot: